-Sheila Anderson understands the importance of developing communication skills.
-To that end, she taught "Public Speaking" at Union County College in Cranford, New Jersey to children between the ages of 11-14 for their program called "Kids in College."
-She states, "when I was a teenager I had a crash course in speaking when I was in the NAACP, through that experience I was able to build self confidence.
-In teaching the children I believe that I am giving them valuable information that will help them when they enter the adult world."
+Ms. Anderson understands the importance of developing communication skills.
+To that end, she taught "Public Speaking" at Union County College in Cranford, New Jersey to children between the ages of 11-14 for their Kids in College program.
+She states, "As a teenager, I had a crash course in speaking when I was in the NAACP, through that experience I was able to build self confidence.
+In teaching the children I believe that I was giving them valuable information that would help them when they entered the adult world."
 Ms. Anderson feels a sense of responsibility in sharing her knowledge and experience to as many young people as she can.

 She continues to share her deep knowledge and passion for music, all music, not only jazz.
 Her first book, "The Quotable Musician: From Bach to Tupac" was published in March 2003 (Allworth Press.)
 Her second book, "How to Grow as A musician: What All Musicians Must Know to Succeed" also published by Allworth Press was released in July 2005.
 In 2010 Skyhorse Publishing acquired Allworth Press and subsequently repackaged and renamed “The Quotable Musician” to “The Little Red Book of Musicians’ Wisdom.”
 Ms. Anderson is currently revising, “How To Grow As A Musician.”
 Pub date to follow.
 November 2019, the second edition of “How To Grow As A Musician: What All Musicians Must Know To Succeed” (Allworth Press) was released.